Active Space (ASpace) research centers on connecting

-happening to them, out of their control.
+In the performing arts context, we create environments that encourage exploration and experimentation using the ASpace framework.
+Often when technology is used in performance, participants can feel that the technology is “happening to them,” out of their control.
 Our approach is to create a setting that allows performers to influence and interact with technical elements in a direct, immediate way.
 The qualities of this interaction can generate new internal imagery and enhance the performers’ motivation, stimulating new forms of interaction between the performers themselves as well as with the technical elements.
-As dancers, musicians and media artists interact with the Active Space environment, its responses and behaviors become construed as mechanisms for communication.
+As dancers, musicians and media artists interact within ASpace environments, the responses and behaviors of the media objects can be construed as mechanisms for communication.
 The media system itself becomes a message, or a series of messages, an embodied sequence of codes, exchanged among performers and between performers and audience.

-For installations, the Active Space system responds directly to visitors and their motion, creating visuals and sounds that can influence the ways people move in the space.
+In the media installation context, projects built with the ASpace framework can respond directly to visitors and their motion, creating visuals and sounds that influence the ways people move in the space.
 The resulting movement calls up new sequences of sounds and images, potentially inspiring participants to further improvisational movement explorations.
-This cycle of interaction is exciting to experience, entertaining to watch, and is adaptable to a wide range of performance, exhibition and workshop settings.
+This cycle of interaction is exciting to experience and entertaining to watch.
+These methods can be adapted to support a wide range of exhibition and workshop settings.

 Our process centers on exploratory investigation as a necessary precursor to developing skills and expanding understanding.
 We attend to language and watch descriptors emerge, finding ways in which embodied interaction can evolve through movement, voice and other forms of dynamic expression.
 Affirming bodycentered practices, we look for essential modes of interaction with technical elements.
 As we develop and deepen our interactions in stage space, screen space, sound space and psychic space, we create systems that have the potential to evolve through trial and error, embracing limitations while seeking opportunities for intuitive learning.